Choose the right DLP tools to help execute your DLP strategy

 Data loss prevention products help organizations identify and plug information leaks before they negatively impact the bottom line.
 How an enterprise can make use of data loss prevention tools depends on a careful study of its sensitive data types, the origins and data paths used to reach endpoints or other processing points and if it already has products that perform DLP functions.

-In this article, the third in our series on data loss prevention (DLP) products, we outline three hypothetical DLP usage scenarios: an enterprise using a standalone suite, an enterprise using integrated DLP tools, and an enterprise using a standalone DLP product and integrated DLP tools.
+In this article, we outline three hypothetical DLP usage scenarios: an enterprise using a standalone suite, an enterprise using integrated DLP tools, and an enterprise using a standalone DLP product and integrated DLP tools.
 Before delving into these scenarios, however, let's describe the components organizations should look for in an enterprise DLP system.

 DLP systems monitor and control the flow of sensitive information through an organization's endpoints, networks, storage and data egress points.
 As such, DLP tools track data in use, data in transit and data at rest, and all DLP systems share some common components.